Traditional Book Publishing FAQs for Authors

 ➡️Click here for self-publishing FAQs

-There is something incredibly rewarding about unboxing your books, seeing them on a bookstore or library shelf, or the satisfaction of the satisfaction of a big project that has come to fruition.
+There is something incredibly rewarding about unboxing your books, seeing them on a bookstore or library shelf, or the satisfaction of experiencing your many years of work in its finished form.
 I want that for you.

 I hope this information helps your mission, and I wish you much success with your book!